-Revenues from grants and contracts were \$92.5 million for the year ended June 30, 2013 as compared to \$106.2 million in revenues reported in the previous year.
-This includes decreases of \$9.6 million in federal grants, \$1.5 million in state and local grants and \$2.7 million in nongovernmental grants for the year ended June 30, 2013, as compared to the previous year.
-The decreases resulted from continued decreases in research funding and the impact of sequestration.
+Revenues from grants and contracts were \$91.4 million for the year ended June 30, 2014 as compared to \$92.5 million in revenues reported in the previous year.
+This includes decreases of \$2.5 million in federal grants and contracts and \$1.2 million in state and local grants for the year ended June 30, 2014, as compared to the previous year.

-Revenue from facilities and administrative cost recoveries were \$24.0 million and \$26.9 million for the years ended June 30, 2013 and 2012, respectively.
-This represents the reduction in collection of a contractually agreed upon percentage applied to the grant reimbursements in lieu of calculating fees for indirect costs, such as general and administrative expenses, use of buildings and labs or utilities.
+Revenue from facilities and administrative cost recoveries were \$22.0 million and \$24.0 million for the years ended June 30, 2014 and 2013, respectively.
+This represents the reduction in collection of a contractually agreed upon percentage applied to the grant reimbursements in lieu of calculating fees for indirect costs, such as general and administrative expenses, use of buildings and labs or utilities, which is consistent with the decrease in grant and contract revenue.
 The Research Foundation, in turn, compensates the University for a portion of the cost recoveries in support of those expenditures.
-For the years ended June 30, 2013 and 2012, approximately \$10.5 million and \$11.2 million, respectively, were transferred to the University for this purpose.
+For the years ended June 30, 2014 and 2013, approximately \$9.5 million and \$10.5 million, respectively, were transferred to the University for this purpose.

-The following is a graphic illustration of the Research Foundation's operating revenues by major source for the years ended June 30, 2013, 2012, and 2011 (in millions).
+The following is a graphic illustration of the Research Foundation's operating revenues by major source for the years ended June 30, 2014, 2013, and 2012 (in millions).